Azure/data-api-builder/docs/internals/README.md

 **Cli-tool**:

-When we do `hawaii init`, it will automatically generate the default Host settings with default authentication(**Note:** --host-mode is an optional flag that takes in the environment: Production/Development.
+When we do `dab init`, it will automatically generate the default Host settings with default authentication(**Note:** --host-mode is an optional flag that takes in the environment: Production/Development.
 Updating other keys are not supported currently).
 Below is the default Host setting that is generated with host-mode as Development. by Default authentication-provider will be "EasyAuth".

 ```json
     "host": {